GenesisCare welcomes budget injection into diagnostic imaging, precision medicine, rural health workforce

 Increased investment a sound start to addressing critical access gaps

-Canberra, AUSTRALIA – GenesisCare, the largest provider of integrated cancer care in Australia, has today welcomed a raft of measures outlined in this year’s Federal Budget’s health package, as a positive step in reducing the burden of cancer on the Australian community.
+Canberra, AUSTRALIA – GenesisCare, worldwide provider of integrated cancer care, has today welcomed a raft of measures outlined in this year's Federal Budget's health package, as a positive step in reducing the burden of cancer on the Australian community.

 GenesisCare acknowledges and congratulates the Government for its commitment to supporting cancer patients throughout all stages of their treatment journey, including genomics, diagnostic imaging, medical oncology and holistic nursing support.

 GenesisCare welcomes the Federal Government’s commitment to increasing access to critical diagnostic imaging services in areas of high unmet need, including: